-The present ENP and Eastern Partnership processes are not perceived by minority activists as having a significant impact on the lives of the minorities of the Eastern Partnership.
-These processes, as highlighted above, suffer from a number of fundamental problems.
+The present ENP and Eastern Partnership is not working for the minority communities in the Eastern Partnership.
 Principally, the EU has a problem in making itself and the benefits of EU integration widely known in minority communities throughout the region.
-The multi-lateral frameworks and the bi-lateral relations within the Eastern Partnership incorporate minority issues only sparingly and without apparent conviction or appropriate follow-up when they are incorporated.
+The multi-lateral frameworks and the bilateral relations within the Eastern Partnership incorporate minority issues only sparingly and without apparent conviction or appropriate follow-up when they are incorporated.

-However, it is noteworthy that, despite the presence of a number of recommendations for adjustments in the EU's approach to minority issues in the Eastern Partnership, partners were also generally agreed that the EU had the potential to play a positive role in the development of appropriate minority rights standards and actions in the region.
+However, it is noteworthy that, despite the generally negative view of the EU's engagement in the field of minority rights in the region to date, partners were also generally agreed that the EU had the potential to play a positive role in the development of appropriate minority rights standards and actions in the region.
 It is our hope, that in setting forward our recommendations, that the EU will set about its review of the ENP process armed with a greater understanding of the task it faces in this particular field and of the steps necessary to help foster a more tolerant, equitable, and more stable 'ring of friends'.